Sara (Hera)

 Looking at it today I see it as a historical document of how things were and a reminder of how far we’ve come.
 It demands I shake off the equalities of the past, value my worth and fight to give it the life it deserves.

-Some of us never consider what it would be like to not drive, be able to get our own shopping, pick up our own kids or even have a car.
-I Really Do Feel Free is just one story of refugee women who arrive in New Zealand, often with no family to support them and often with children to raise but with a determination to improve their lives.
+Most of us don’t need to consider what it would be like coming from a country where women were never given an opportunity to drive…To not be able to shop, collect our kids, or even own a car.
+Freedom In My Hands is just one story of refugee women who arrive in Aotearoa, often with no family to support them and often with children to raise but with a determination to improve their lives.